Why medical trunk stock is a risky blind spot

 Expiry management of these items also falls into no man’s land and remains outside of the hospital’s stock control activities.

-Unexpected, last-minute stock is charged at a premium, digging deep into the inventory budget.
+Trunk stock may be convenient, but this last-minute inventory is charged at a premium, digging deep into the inventory budget.

-Filling in the data gap would give the hospital far better control of their inventory and enable data-driven restocking to take place.
+Filling in the trunk stock data gaps would give the hospital far better control of their inventory, enable demand-driven restocking, and data-driven decisions to be made.

 Let’s talk money!